scala-js/scala-js-website/doc/tutorial/scalajs-vite.md

 Our setup features the following properties:

 * Development mode with live reloading: changing Scala source files automatically triggers recompilation and browser refresh.
-* Production mode, wired to automatically take the fully optimized output of Scala.js, and producing a unique `.js` file.
+* Production mode taking the fully optimized output of Scala.js and producing a unique `.js` file.

 In our [next tutorial about Laminar](./laminar.html), we will learn how to write UIs in idiomatic Scala code.